Directus on Ubuntu 24.04 (PostgreSQL + PM2 + Nginx + SSL)

 - Straightforward replication/WAL archiving for backup and HA.

-Use a dedicated Postgres instance for medium/large footprints; tune shared_buffers
+Use a dedicated Postgres instance for medium/large footprints; tune shared_buffers, work_mem, effective_cache_size, and WAL settings per workload and storage.

 PM2 for Process Control